Demos & Exhibits

 If you are interested in presenting a demo at this conference or you have an idea for a demo you would like to see offered, please contact the Demos & Exhibits Co-Chairs.

 DEMO AND EXHIBIT PROPOSAL SUBMISSION

 We invite you to prepare an abstract following the proposed templates below.
-Please specify whether your proposal is for a demo or an exhibit.
-Please submit your abstract by email to the Co-Chairs (make sure that the subject of the e-mail says "HPCS 2011 Demos Submission" & " HPCS 2011 Exhibits Submission").
+Please specify clearly whether your proposal is for a demo or an exhibit.
+Please submit your abstract by email to the Co-Chairs (make sure that the subject of the e-mail says "HPCS 2011 Demos Submission" & " HPCS 2011 Exhibits Submission" respectively.)

 The abstracts of accepted demo proposals will be disseminated to the wider HPCS 2011 community and included in the conference proceedings.
 Hence we invite you to prepare the abstracts with care.
-The program committee will review and select submissions for demos and exhibits sessions and notify authors about acceptance by April 1, 2011.
+The program committee will review and select submissions for demos and exhibits sessions and notify authors about acceptance by the extended deadline of April 1, 2011.

 A proposal to present a demo should contain the following information: